 - Telephone number to arrange - Call Member Services at 1-866-549-8289 (TTY: 711) to schedule transportation.
-While normal business hours are from 8 a.m. to 8 p.m., Monday through Friday, we always have limited staff available after hours and on weekends/holidays to help members schedule emergency transportation needs. - Advance notification requirements - Non-emergency transportation requests should be placed 48 hours (two business days) in advance. - Transportation Coverage - o Buckeye Health Plan offers unlimited transportation to all members (men, women, and children) for all transportation needs covered under our benefit plan. - A sample of trips covered under our benefit plan include medical appointments, trips to the pharmacy, and several "non-medical" trip types such as redetermination appointments, job interviews, and trips to the Housing Authority.
-In addition, we offer every member ten one-way trips per year to food banks and/or grocery stores. - If you have to travel 30 miles or more from your home to get covered health care services, Buckeye Health Plan will provide transportation to and from the provider's office. - Waiver Transportation - For information specific to waiver transportation services, call your waiver service manager.
+While normal business hours are from 8 a.m. to 8 p.m., Monday through Friday, we always have limited staff available after hours and on weekends/holidays to help members schedule urgent transportation needs. - Advance notification requirements - Non-emergency transportation requests should be placed 48 hours (two business days) in advance. - Transportation coverage - Buckeye Health Plan offers transportation to all members (men, women, and children) for all transportation needs covered under our benefit plan.

+- A sample of trips covered under our benefit plan include medical appointments, trips to the pharmacy, and several "non-medical" trip types such as redetermination appointments, job interviews, and trips to the Housing Authority.
+In addition, we offer every member ten one-way trips per year to food banks and/or grocery stores. - If you have to travel 30 miles or more from your home to get covered health care services, Buckeye Health Plan will provide transportation to and from the provider's office. - Type of transportation provided - Types of non-emergency transportation include wheelchair equipped van and taxicab. - Waiver transportation - For information specific to waiver transportation services, call your waiver service manager.